kshep425/Employee-Tracker/README.md

 Solution for managing a company's employees using node, inquirer, and MySQL.

 ## Goals
 Using this tool will allow you to create a workforce and assign employees roles, departments, and managers.
-The user will be able to: the user to:
+The user will allow the user to:

   * Add departments, roles, employees